-(b) Find the intersection with the zero-level set for the ray through the first measurement $y{0,0}$ in the SDF grid.
+(b) Find the intersection with the zero-level set for the ray through the tenth pixel in the first image measurement $y{1,10}$ in the SDF grid.

 Hints: First find the cells between which the first zero-crossing occurs along the ray.
-Then interpolate the signed distance function along the rays from the nearest cells in the grid and determine the position of the zero-level set on the rays with sub-cell-discretization accuracy.
+Then interpolate the signed distance function along the ray from the nearest cells in the grid and determine the position of the zero-level set on the ray with sub-cell-discretization accuracy.
 Only use cells with an accumulated weight larger zero.

 (c) Use the following inverse sensor model to incorporate the measurements into an occupancy grid map with the same resolution like the SDF grid, where r = 0.05 is a radius around the measured surface and d(m) is the distance of the cell m from the robot.
 Use the following settings: $p{free} = 0.3$, $p{occ} = 0.7$, $p{prior} = 0.5$.
 Initialize the map with a prior occupancy probability of 0.5.
 Use log-odds updates to accumulate the occupancy probabilities in the grid cells.
-Determine the distance to the first occupied cell in the map for the measurement $y{0,0}$.
+Determine the distance to the first occupied cell in the map for the measurement $y{1,10}$.
 Visualize these distances and the resulting 2D map using matlab.